If you want to see the best chatbot examples in one place, then you’ll love this updated article.

 Despite being part of a complex industry, car maker KIA uses a chatbot that turns Messenger into a viable platform for information.
 “Kian” has generated 3x more interactions than the corporate site, talks to 115,000 users per week, and has a 21% conversion rate.

-These incredible metrics are the result of this Facebook Messenger chatbot suited for user search, and lets Kia personalize service at scale:
+This Facebook chatbot examples incredible metrics are the result of anticipating user intent, and helps Kia personalize service at scale:

 - Collect user data to improve retargeting.
 Instead of letting leads disappear without a trace, your messenger bot should capture customer details and needs.
 It’ll fuel future sales and re-marketing efforts.